Rowhill Nature Reserve

 The Basics

-Terrain: The Nature Trail contains a mixture of paved path and some rougher and uneven paths.
+Terrain: The Nature Trail contains a mixture of paved paths and some unsurfaced and uneven paths.
 There are a few steady inclines, a few steps and a short boardwalk section.

-Pushchair: Not for the nature trail, but there is an all access, paved path which takes in a small amount of the reserve.
+Pushchair: The loop described on this page is not suitable for pushchairs, but there is an all-access, paved path which takes in a small amount of the reserve.

-Toilets: When the field centre is open as above.
+Toilets: Toilets are available when the field centre is open as above.

 The fifty-five acre Rowhill Nature Reserve is mainly made up of secondary ancient woodland and is well cared for by a community of volunteers.
 The well-signed Nature Trail follows the highlights of the reserve that include bluebell glades, boardwalks, ponds and a large meadow.